 Peddars Way and Norfolk Coast Path are the most famous trails in Norfolk and part of the Norfolk Trails Network.

 Grab your hiking boots and head to Norfolk.
-With over 1200 miles of walks, cycle and bridle routes through this incredible region, there’s no shortage of adventure when you traverse these pathways.
+With over 1200 miles of walks, cycle and bridleways through this incredible region, there’s no shortage of adventure when you traverse these pathways.

 Norfolk is home to a spectacular coast like no other.
 With striking wildlife reserves, traditional seaside resorts, magnificent rock formations and wide sandy stretches of beach there are some incredible sights.
 The most famous and well-trod of the Norfolk trails is unsurprisingly the Norfolk Coast Path.